 Ecuador travel can be very safe for women.
-I personally have been traveling on my own since I was a teenager and have always felt very safe.
-And even in unnerving situations, I feel very confident that the Ecuadorian people would be there for me if ever I needed help.
+Personally, I have been traveling on my own since I was a teenager and have always felt very safe.
+Even in unnerving situations, I feel very confident that the Ecuadorian people would be there for me if ever I needed help.

 Ever been watched by the paparazzi?
 This may be your chance to feel to a small extent what it would be like.
 Men in Ecuador are like the paparazzi in that they are always on the lookout for the next pretty girl.
 Don't think you're a knockout?
 They do.
 Any girl that stands out gets some harassment.
 Not just blonds either.

 If you hear a strange hissing noise near you during your Ecuador travel, you've been spotted.
 I've always felt it was more like how you would call your dog than the way to get a girl's attention.
 Some call out to you with endearing names.
 "Mi reina" (my queen).
 "Mi vida" (my life).

 So what do you do with all this unwanted attention?
 Ignore them!
 Don't turn to see who's hissing.

 (The hissing is a common way for people to get your attention.
 In a situation where we would probably whistle, Ecuadorians hiss.
 So it can be hard to know when you're getting a legitimate call.
 But I always figure, if it's one of my friends calling they will try other ways to get my attention as well.)